hoangnl/SpecGen/README.md

 # SpecGen
 Converts textual scenarios to code

-## Proof of Concept
-To PoC aims to take a story in the format:
+Takes a story in the format:

 ```
 Account holder withdraws cash